-The three aims of Scouting are Character Development, Citizenship Training, and Mental and Physical Fitness.
+The aims of Scouting are character development, citizenship training, personal fitness (both mental and physical), and leadership development.
 Today we look at how character development is incorporated into the Scouting programs offered by BSA.

 Cub Scouts also have lots of character development material incorporated into the program.

-- Character Connection activities help Cub Scouts think about how they can make the right choices in their everyday lives
+- Some activities help Cub Scouts think about how they can make the right choices in their everyday lives

 - Religious emblem programs help develop their spiritual lives